Biddy gave her a belt in the gob and left her sprawling on the floor

 - In Bioshock Infinite, most of the Vox Populi militants who aren't black are Irish, and they are indeed quite violent.

 - Given his condition by the time you meet him, Father Gascoigne fits this trope pretty well in Bloodborne.

 - Grand Theft Auto IV: Patrick McReary is a Hot-Blooded heir to an Irish Mob family.
 He later shows up in Grand Theft Auto V, where he's one of the best gunmen you can recruit for heists.

 - In Fate/stay night, the various mythological heroes usually have their own reasons for jumping into the Holy Grail War.
-Naturally, Cu Chulainn, Ireland's Man of light, is in it for a good fight.
+Naturally, Cu Chulainn, Ireland's Child of Light, is in it for a good fight.

-- In one of the St. Patrick's Day episodes of The Simpsons, Springfield's Protestant and Catholic Irish populations remember how much they hate each other when they aren't allowed to drink.
+- In one of the St. Patrick's Day episodes, Springfield's Protestant and Catholic Irish populations remember how much they hate each other when they aren't allowed to drink.
 Cue orgy of violence.

-- Another St. Patrick's Day episodes where Bart inadvertantly touches off a riot:
+- Another St. Patrick's Day episode, "Homer vs. The Eighteenth Amendment" where Bart inadvertently touches off a riot:

-- In Family Guy, drunken violence is portrayed as a standard evening's entertainment when Peter travels to Ireland to find his real father.
+- Drunken violence is portrayed as a standard evening's entertainment when Peter travels to Ireland to find his real father.